compbiozurich/UZH-BIO392/course-results/2023/Andrej Sievi /Genom Technologies.md

 ### Storage and cost for 1'000 genomes by file format

+A genome has a size of 715 MB.

 file format | storage | cost |
 ----------- | ----------- | ------------
 sequence only | $715$ GB | $357.5$ CHF |